Skip to main content

 );

-- The code above is an example for pin 3.
-You need to modify the channel, output and pin depending on the PWM pin you choose to use!
+The code above is an example for PA0 with TIM2_CH1.
+You need to modify the timer, channel, and pin depending on which PWM‑capable pin you want to use!

-If we decide to modify the value of compare_a
+If we decide to modify the duty cycle of the PWM, we can update it directly on the channel:

 Controlling a Servo Motor Using PWM